GinaHobbs/group-project-prep/ideas.md

 A home page that has a form field that allows the user to select dropdown options to select trails that meet the criteria.
 A results page that presents the trails that have been selected based on the user's input.

+What we Like:
+The HTML and JS make sense to Gina

 ## Outer Space Traveller

 * What problem or pain point does it solve? a.
 Keep it high level without going into too much detail.
 (3-4 sentences is enough)